Cisco CCNP Lab Suggestions

 Sample CCNP ROUTE Lab from the Workbook

 Another great question!
 The more the better!
-Actually, we need to make it complex enough that we can see routes propagate, DHCP relay agents working, load balancing, route summarization, different OSPF stub types, Frame-Relay, IS-IS Intra-Area vs Inter-Area addressing, multi-casting, BGP groups and IPv6 on a dual-stack router.
+Actually, we need to make it complex enough that we can see routes propagate, DHCP relay agents working, load balancing, route summarization, different OSPF stub types, Frame-Relay, BGP groups and IPv6 on a dual-stack router.
 Wow, that was a mouthful!
 So more than two or three routers is a safe assumption to build your CCNP lab.
-We like to see 4 routers in your lab so you can match the Cisco Networking Academy Lab Companion CCNP ROUTE, SWITCH and TSHOOT lab manuals.
+We like to see four routers in your lab so you can match the Cisco Networking Academy Lab Companion CCNP ROUTE, SWITCH and TSHOOT lab manuals and not have to scale back the labs.
 You can see the available CCNP lab kits we offer to review the specific Cisco models.
-Our Premium kit will match the lab courseware very well.
-The Standard and Economy kits will match closely and you will be able to comprehend most of the concepts by running the commands on the equipment you have even though it may not exactly match up to the labs you will be performing.
-So if you can only afford one of those kits, don't worry, you will still get tons of great experience from those kits! *Note, some people ask to be able to perform every concept that is covered in a general study guide and those generally cover concepts outside what you will see in a lab manual.
+Our pre-configured CCNA & Premium CCNP Kit will match the lab courseware and official Cisco topology very well, offering the best bang for your buck in capability.
+The pre-configured CCNA & Economy CCNP kit will match closely and you will be able to comprehend most of the concepts by running the commands on the equipment you have even though it may not exactly match up to the labs you will be performing.
+So, if you can only afford the CCNA & Economy CCNP kit, don't worry, you will still get tons of great experience! *Note, some people ask to be able to perform every concept that is covered in a general study guide and those generally cover concepts outside what you will see in a lab manual.
 That is not realistic for most customers who are self studying as this will cost well in excess of $10,000 per person.

 How Many Switches Do I Need?